julianpeeters/avro-scala-macro-annotations/README.md

         addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0-M5" cross CrossVersion.full)

 In your IDE of choice you may have to explicitly load this compiler plugin.
 In Eclipse for example, you can do so by providing the full path under the `Xplugin`, found in the advanced Scala compiler preferences; you should have the jar in a path like `~/.ivy2/cache/org.scalamacros/paradise_2.10.4/jars/paradise_2.10.4-2.0.1.jar`.

-If you are unsure of absolute path of a directory, add a logger dependency to see `info` level logging of the current filepath, and adjust the Avro Schema filepath accordingly:

-        libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.1.2"

 ####Usage: